How to Sleep Well

-Today we’re going to talk about the harmful effects on health that poor sleep can have, and we will also mention a few pieces of advice on how to sleep well.
+Today we’re going to talk about the harmful effects that poor sleep can have on health.
+We’ll also consider a few pieces of advice on how to sleep well.

-Our bodies need approximately 7 to 9 hours of sleep in order to effectively carry out daily activities.
+Most people’s bodies need approximately 7 to 9 hours of sleep in order to carry out daily activities effectively.
 This time could vary from person to person.
-Individuals that sleep 6 hours or less expose themselves to health risks.
+Individuals that sleep 6 hours or less may be exposing themselves to health risks.

 Lack of sleep causes different health disorders, such as:

 See Also: Two Diets for Children with Obesity

 These damages caused to your health should not be overlooked.
 If you’re one of those individuals who sleeps less than 6 hours a night, take a look at the following advice for sleeping well, and for waking up completely restored.

 - 1. Try to wake up and go to sleep at the same time every day.
 This will create a habit that will help you avoid any difficulties in going to sleep.